 If you have had multiple ducted air conditioner breakdowns, it may be time to consider replacing your air conditioner!

 The expected lifespan of a ducted air conditioner is around 10-15 years from our experience.
 After 10-15 years, repairs start to become costly.
-Making the switch from an older, less efficient system to a newer, more energy-efficient inverter system which runs the latest R32 gas (with global warming potential GWP (675) Zero ozone-depleting potential (ODP)), will make a world of difference!
+Making the switch from an older, less efficient system to a newer, more energy-efficient inverter system that runs the latest R32 gas (with global warming potential GWP (675) Zero ozone-depleting potential (ODP)), will make a world of difference!

 Time for a New Ducted Air Conditioner System?

 Newer systems such as MyAir provide greater control over your zones and also provide additional benefits such as smartphone apps that allow you to control the system while you are away from home.
-One advantage to this, is to ensure your home is nice and cool when you arrive home from work!
+One advantage to this is to ensure your home is nice and cool when you arrive home from work!